-Construction works for Luas Cross City were carried out by a joint venture between John Sisk & Son (Holdings) Ltd, Ireland’s No1 provider of construction services with extensive operations across Ireland, the United Kingdom and mainland Europe, and Steconfer, a Portuguese based global railway construction company.
+Construction works for Luas Cross City were carried out by a joint venture between John Sisk & Son (Holdings) Ltd, Ireland’s No1 provider of construction services with extensive operations across Ireland, the United Kingdom and mainland Europe, and Steconfer, a global railway construction company based in Portugal.

 The Luas Cross City construction project started in June 2013 and has delivered 5.9km of track with 13 new Luas stops taking Luas through the city centre and north to Broombridge.
 The Luas Cross City line will now become part of the Luas Green Line when passenger services start at 2pm on Saturday 9th December.

 Commenting, Pat Lucey, Managing Director of Infrastructure at John Sisk & Son, said: “The LUAS Cross City project has been one of the most challenging we have ever been involved in and its completion on time is a testimony to the quality and commitment of the people who worked on it from Sisk, Steconfer and our supply chain.
 The co-operation and teamwork with our client, Transport Infrastructure Ireland (TII), and the many stakeholders was essential and is a template for how complex infrastructure projects should be carried out in a busy urban environment.